Barry’s Blog: FHA Loans

 First, the borrower will pay MIP (Mortgage Insurance Premium – this is like PMI – only the premium gets paid every month and stays with the loan for the life of the loan (whereas PMI drops off after you’ve obtained 20% equity in the home).
 Second, in addition to closing costs the borrower will typically pay a point up front.

 On a single family home they are easy to get.
 On condos we need to get what is called a ‘spot approval’ if the entire building is not FHA approved.
 A spot approval means the individual unit is approved but not the whole building.
 If you are working with a developer let us know and we can help you get the entire building FHA approved which will make your developer really happy.
+If one wants to purchase a vehicle then National Loans Australia helps one to get loan for that.

 Interest rates FHA loans typically carry the same rate or a touch higher when compared to conventional loans.
 And where are rates these days?
 A 30 year fixed is at 5.125% – slightly better than last week.
 Keep in mind, rates can be better or worse depending on credit score and equity in the home.